vbookshelf/Offline-QR-Code-Generator/README.md

 xxxxxxxxx

 - Istantly create QR codes for url's, WiFi and other text.
 - No installation needed.
 Simply download and double-click the index.html file to launch from your desktop.
 The app will open in your browser.
+No internet required.
 - Private and offline.
 No external server connections or tracking.
 - Export QR codes as PNG or SVG.
 - Supports transparent backgrounds.